Water is a radiation protection agent for ionised pyrrole: Methods

-The normalization of the TOF-MS was necessary due to the different densities of the two species, pyrrole and \pyrrolew, in the molecular beam.
-Due to the very similar first ionization energies (\Ei) of pyrrole and \pyrrolew the ionization probabilities for both species are also very similar.
+The normalisation of the TOF-MS was necessary due to the different densities of the two species, pyrrole and \pyrrolew, in the molecular beam.
+Due to the very similar first ionisation energies (\Ei) of pyrrole and \pyrrolew the ionisation probabilities for both species are also very similar.
 The calculated (HF/MP2-aug-cc-pVTZ using GAMESS-US) first vertical \Ei of pyrrole and \pyrrolew are $8.59$~eV and $8.15$~eV, respectively.
-To quantify the relative ionization probability experimentally~\cite{Hankin:PRA64:013405, Wiese:NJP21:083011} the ion yield as a function of the laser peak intensity was measured for the single ionization channel for pyrrole, \pyrrolew, and water, see \autoref{fig:tof_normalization}.
-Here, the ion yield from each pure species is normalized to its value for the highest laser intensity.
+To quantify the relative ionisation probability experimentally~\cite{Hankin:PRA64:013405, Wiese:NJP21:083011} the ion yield as a function of the laser peak intensity was measured for the single-ionisation channel for pyrrole, \pyrrolew, and water, see \autoref{fig:tof_normalisation}.
+The spectrometer was defocussed in terms of VMI conditions to avoid saturation of the detector.
+The ion yield from each pure species is normalised to its value for the highest laser intensity, demonstrating that the peak-intensity-dependent shape of the curves is indeed very similar, confirming the similarity of the \Ei~\cite{Hankin:PRA64:013405}.
 In the low-intensity region, $1\text{--}8\times10^{13}$~\Wpcmcm, for pyrrole only the parent ion was observed.
 A saturation intensity for the parent ion signal of $\ordsim6\times10^{13}$~\Wpcmcm was obtained from the measured low-intensity ion-yield curve.
-For \pyrrolew we summed the signals for parent ion and \pyrrolei~\cite{Johny:CPL721:149}, which yielded a saturation intensity for single ionization of $\ordsim4.5\times10^{13}$~\Wpcmcm.
-Based on the similar saturation intensities and the very comparable intensity dependence of the ionization yields, \autoref{fig:tof_normalization}, we normalized the TOF-MS of pyrrole and \pyrrolew using a normalization factor of $1.94\pm0.1$.
+For \pyrrolew we summed the signals for parent ion and \pyrrolei~\cite{Johny:CPL721:149}, which yielded a saturation intensity for single ionisation of $\ordsim4.5\times10^{13}$~\Wpcmcm.
+Based on the similar saturation intensities and the very comparable intensity dependence of the ionisation yields, \autoref{fig:tof_normalisation}, we assumed similar single-ionisation cross-sections and normalised the TOF-MS of pyrrole and \pyrrolew using a normalisation factor of $3.33\pm0.1$.
+This normalisation factor is identical to the relative number densities of pyrrole and \pyrrolew beam.

-For the ionization of water, we obtained a very different intensity dependence and saturation intensity, which was determined as $\ordsim1.4\times10^{14}$~\Wpcmcm.
-This is consistent with the larger \Ei of $12.62$~eV~\cite{Page:JCP88:5362} and further demonstrates the similarities in the ionization cross sections of pyrrole and \pyrrolew.
+For the ionisation of water, we obtained a very different intensity dependence and saturation intensity, which was determined as $\ordsim1.4\times10^{14}$~\Wpcmcm.
+This is consistent with the larger \Ei of $12.62$~eV~\cite{Page:JCP88:5362} and further demonstrates the similarities in the ionisation cross sections of pyrrole and \pyrrolew.